 The result, while evocative of blues and folk traditions, is transformational: leading to a vibrant reconstruction of roots music.

-Richard performs about 100 shows each year in Ontario and into Quebec at clubs and at festivals such as the Tim Horton’s Southside Shuffle, the Orangeville Blues Festival, the Kincardine Lighthouse Blues Festival, Durham West Blues Fest, the Trius Winery Blues Festival, the Carmel Fine Art and Music Festival, the Hudson Music Festival, Winterfolk Festival, and the Marshville Heritage Festival.
+Richard performs about 100 shows each year in Ontario and into Quebec at clubs and at festivals such as the Tim Horton’s Southside Shuffle, the Orangeville Blues Festival, the Kincardine Lighthouse Blues Festival, Durham West Blues Fest, the Trius Winery Blues Festival, the Carmel Fine Art and Music Festival, the Hudson Music Festival, Winterfolk Festival, the Kawartha Craft Beer Festival, and the Marshville Heritage Festival.